Mining On Alzheimer's Diseases Related Knowledge Graph to Identity Potential AD-related Semantic Triples for Drug Repurposing: Tables

 \subsection{Evaluation for drug repurposing}

-We leveraged the time slicing technique that is commonly used in literature mining \cite{HENRY201720} to evaluate our triple prediction approach.
+We leveraged the time-slicing technique that is commonly used in literature mining \cite{HENRY201720} to evaluate our triple prediction approach.
 We trained all three models using data before 1/1/2019 to see whether we can predict triples that were first published after this date.